anushachimmili/anushachimmili.github.io/README.md

 ---

-## Activities and Achievements
+## Advocacy and Achievements
-- Received Chief Data Science & Analytics Officer Award & Target Quarterly Award for Digital Item Forecasting in Target in Q4 2021.
+- Recognized with the Chief Data Science & Analytics Officer Award and Target Quarterly Award for Digital Item Forecasting, emphasizing the pivotal role of women in technology.
-- Conducted Tableau workshop for undergrad students as part of Computer Information Systems club in University of Central Missouri in 2022.
-- Participated in Grace Hopper: Women in Technology conference 2020 and attended workshops in Target MultiplAI, Target Elevate for Women in Data Sciences.
+- Conducted Tableau workshops, participated in women-centric tech conferences, and engaged in initiatives like Grace Hopper: Women in Technology, showcasing my commitment to advancing diversity and inclusion.
 ---

 ## Contact